Skip to main content

 It is the emergent property of a complex, dysregulated system.
 The central thesis of this academic exploration is that metabolic dysfunction, characterized by insulin resistance and impaired body composition, is often a downstream consequence of a primary disruption in the hypothalamic-pituitary-thyroid-gondal-adrenal (HPTGA) axis.

 This intricate network, governed by feedback loops and crosstalk, dictates the body’s energetic priorities and its capacity for adaptation.
-When this central regulatory architecture is compromised, particularly through and the resultant HPA axis dysregulation, the stage is set for a cascade of metabolic derangements.
+When this central regulatory architecture is compromised, particularly through chronic stress and the resultant HPA axis dysregulation, the stage is set for a cascade of metabolic derangements.

 The pathophysiology begins with the concept of allostatic load, the cumulative wear and tear on the body from chronic adaptation to stressors.
 The HPA axis is the primary mediator of this response.
 Persistent activation leads to sustained elevations in cortisol, a glucocorticoid with profound effects on metabolism.